santhoshkumarbollena/about-me/README.md

 ## About This Repository

-This repository contains a text file named as index.txt which contains introduction about me.
+This repository contains a text file named as index.txt which contains introduction about the Contributor.

 ## Links that can be publicly accessed